The India Fix: Job riots in UP, Bihar bring home the urgency of India’s unemployment crisis

 Students also complained that the railways had suddenly introduced a second exam, thus imperilling the chances of those who had passed the first – and as per the students, only – stage.

 The frustration had been building up.
 These exams were first scheduled for 2019 but had been delayed due to the Covid-19 pandemic.
 Since these are not technical jobs, they are open to a large number of candidates.
 An incredible 1.25 crore people applied for the 35,000 openings.
-Even if everything had gone fine, the number of disappointed candidates would be bigger than the entire population of Belgium.
+Even if everything had gone fine, the number of disappointed candidates would be larger than the entire population of Belgium.

 The violence came as a shock to most Indians since unemployment is rarely discussed with any seriousness in the media or national-level politics.
 But as that incredible ratio of jobs to candidates shows, the lack of employment opportunities is a full-blown crisis in India.